 - Luxating patella (a kneecap that pops out of place and causes limping)

-This article will focus on three specific conditions that can cause pain and lead to a dog’s limp: arthritis, hip dysplasia, and slipped or ruptured discs, which are all widespread conditions.
+This article will focus on three specific conditions that can cause pain and lead to a dog’s limp: arthritis, hip dysplasia, and slipped or ruptured discs, which are widespread.

 Dogs are susceptible to arthritis, much like people.
 Arthritis can result from age or other conditions that cause changes in a dog’s joints.
 Whenever the cartilage that covers the ends of bones wears down, osteoarthritis can develop in these areas.
 Arthritis can also occur when bony growths form at the edges of joints.